DCS-training/ShinyTutorial/README.md

 * RStudio can be downloaded from: https://rstudio.com/products/rstudio/download/#download

 If you have R and RStudio already installed:
-* Install required libraries ("shiny","shinythemes","DT","ggplot2") to be able to run/modify the app
+* Install required libraries ("shiny","shinythemes","DT","ggplot2") to be able to run or modify the app file
 * To be able to change and/or knit the Rmd document into a pdf file install required libraries ("rmarkdown","knitr"), including LaTeX extensions ("tinytex" or similar).
 If necessary, "devtools" may also be needed
 * Download the files and folders from the repository, make sure to have it all in one folder
 * Make sure the working directory in RStudio is the same as the folder in which the data is saved (getwd() for checking directory, setwd() for setting relevant directory)

-Alternatively, to run an app from a direct link:
+Alternatively, to run the app via a link:
 * Install required libraries ("shiny","shinythemes","DT","ggplot2")
 * In RStudio, run code shiny::runGitHub("ShinyTutorial","DCS-training", ref = "main", subdir = "appexample")